10 Popular Dog Breeds in Singapore Loved by Pet Owners

 Golden Retriever

 Originally bred in Scotland to be helper dogs for hunters, Golden Retrievers quickly became popular as family companion dogs because of their friendly nature, smarts, and ability to do different things.
 They are the happiest-looking dogs.
-Today, the Golden Retriever remains one of Singapore’s most common dog breeds because they suit families well.
+Today, the Golden Retriever remains one of Singapore’s most common dog breeds because they suits families well.
 Their medium-large size, playful personalities, and ease of training let Goldens thrive in apartments and houses.
 Given their size and bounciness, they might not be the best first pet!
 As they do need training.

 Grooming: Golden Retrievers have thick, lush fur that needs regular brushing, especially when they shed their winter undercoat yearly.

-Activity Level: Golden Retrievers need lots of daily exercise like walks and games – their high energy makes them great for jogging or swimming buddies.
+Activity Level: Golden Retrievers need lots of daily exercise, like walks and games – their high energy makes them great for jogging or swimming buddies.

 6. Labrador Retriever